 Transition: We provide transition support between classes and schools.
-This may take the form of additional visits with new class teachers or to new schools, social stories, future teachers, secondary school Heads of Year and their SENCos.
+This may take the form of additional visits with new class teachers or to new schools, social stories, future teachers, secondary school Heads of Year, SENDCos, and Designated Safeguarding Leads.

 How does the school manage the administration of medicines?